 This apple and blueberry crumble recipe is such a satisfying comforting dessert any time of the year.
 With a delicious layer of fruity blueberry apple topped with cinnamon crisp crumble.
-Perfect in the summer months served with a scoop of cold ice cream or in winter served drizzled with hot custard.
+Perfect in the summer months served with a scoop of cold ice cream, creme Chantilly or in winter served drizzled with hot custard.

 This apple & blueberry crumble can be made with fresh or frozen blueberries making it perfect if you have an abundance of blueberries when they are in season.

-When recipe testing this berry and apple crumble I used my gluten free apple crumble tart topping as a base and adapted it until it was just right!
+When recipe testing this berry and apple crumble I used my gluten free apple crumble tart topping as a base not only for this recipe but also my gluten free rhubarb crumble and adapted it until it was just right!

 Why make this recipe

 - Its gluten free and easily made dairy free

 - Super simple to make

 - Adaptable to use with fresh or frozen fruit

 - Gluten free All purpose Flour - GF plain flour in the UK.
 See my baking tips below for information on the gluten-free flour blend I used.